Exam Board: AQA

-- The impact of government policies towards education, e.g. tuition fees and the potential impact on social class.
+- The impact of government policies towards education e.g. tuition fees and the potential impact on social class

 Beyond the classroom

-A vast range of higher education courses and career options are available, from research to social work, marketing to PR, the health service, law, journalism, criminology, social policy and government research.
-One former student is a senior correspondent for the Guardian newspaper.
-Students have gained access to a very wide range of university courses.
-Sociology is accepted by all the Russell Group universities.
+A vast range of higher education courses and career options are available, from research to social work, marketing to PR, the health service, law, journalism, teaching, criminology, politics, social policy and government research.
+Students can gain access to a very wide range of university courses with a sociology A-level and sociology is accepted by all of the Russell Group universities.